stateofidleness/amazon-giveaway-bot/README.md

 Disclaimer:

-There's some issues to work out with better exception-handling of the Selenium calls, and adding support for the givewaways that require watching a short video.
+There's some issues to work out with better exception-handling of the Selenium calls, and adding support for the giveaways that require watching a short video.
 Currently, this only enters those that require only clicking the animated box for entry.

 Tip: You can mess with the value in build_url_list to increase speed and limit the the number of pages to iterate through.